Maral-Alshanaa/CruxSight.ai/README.md

 ## Paper

-**"Applying the Theory of Constraints to Analyze and Address Multi-level Bottlenecks in Microservices Systems"** *Maral Alshanaa — Graduation Thesis, 2025*
+**Theory of Constraints-Driven Causal GNNs for Microservices Bottleneck Detection and Management A 4th Year Graduation Project, 2026*

 Full paper and academic write-up: coming soon.